usandhyarani/DECISION-TREE-ALGORYTHM/README.md

 # DECISION-TREE-ALGORITHM
-This rpository demonstrates the use of decision tree for classification using IRIS data sample
+This repository demonstrates the use of decision tree for classification using IRIS data sample
 ## Table of contents
 1.[Overview](#overview)
 2.[Prerequisites](#prerequisite)